Yahzarah: 1999–2004: Hear Me and Blackstar

 In 1999, Williams recorded a few songs and toured with her band "Dirty Soul".
-She adopted the named "Yahzarah", as a tribute to her grandmothers Yaa Asantewaa and Sarah.
-In 2000, Yahzarah received her break into the recording industry by singing back-up vocals for Erykah Badu.
+She adopted the name "Yahzarah", as a tribute to her grandmothers Yaa Asantewaa and Sarah.
+In 2000, Yahzarah received her break into the recording industry by singing back-up vocals for Erykah Badu for seven years.
 Yahzarah also appeared in Badu's Bag Lady music video.
-Later in 2000, Yahzarah toured with Erykah Badu as the opening act for Badu's "Mama's Gun Tour".
+Later in 2000, Yahzarah toured with Erykah Badu as the opening act for Badu's "Mama's Gun World Tour".

 In 2000, Yahzarah signed to Keo Music Records and began recording her first album.
-In early 2001, Yahzarah released her first single "Feel Me".
-In 2001, Yahzarah released her first album, Hear Me.
+In early 2001, she released her debut single "Feel Me", followed later that year by her first album, Hear Me.
 The album also spawned the singles "Love Is You" and "Natural".

-In 2002, YahZarah signed a recording contract with Three Keys Music and began recording sessions for her second album.
-In August 2003, Yahzarah released "Wishing" as the lead single for her second album.
-In September 2003, Yahzarah released her second album, Blackstar, and began her "Blackstar Tour".
-Later that year, Yahzarah returned to her hometown Washington D.C. to perform at the Black Luv Festival.
+In 2002, Yahzarah signed a recording contract with Three Keys Music and began recording sessions for her second album.
+In August 2003, she released "Wishing" as the lead single for her second album.
+In September 2003, Yahzarah released her second album, Blackstar, which reached #44 on Billboard's Top R&B/Hip Hop Albums chart and began her "Blackstar Tour".
+Later that year, she returned to her hometown Washington D.C. to perform at the Black Luv Festival.
 In November 2003, she released the title-track "Blackstar" as the second single.
 In 2004, she released "One Day" as the third single.
 Later that year, Yahzarah left Three Keys Music and signed to The Foreign Exchange Music.